Valanciunas scores 30 points, Grizzlies beat Suns 121-114

 Grizzlies: Memphis shot nearly 56% from the field in the first half and made 11 3-pointers. … The Grizzlies are 2-1 against the Suns this season.
 The road team has won all three games. … Memphis improved to 4-2 on the second night of back-to-back games.

 Suns: F Frank Kaminsky missed his fourth straight game with a knee injury.
-The team said Saturday that he’d miss at least the next four weeks and then be re-evaluated.
+The team said Saturday that he’d miss at least the next four weeks and then be re-evaluated. … Booker shot 13 of 20 from the field and 13 of 14 on free throws.
+He also had six assists.

 UP NEXT